mobfox/MFX-Unity-Plugin/MFX-Unity-MoPub-Package/README_mopub.md

 Clone or download **MFX-Unity-Plugin** from [here](https://github.com/mobfox/MFX-Unity-Plugin), and extract it on your computer.

 In it you will find a demo application (under the **MFXFullDemo** directory) for how the Mobfox Unity Plugin and/or adapters (AdMob & MoPub) can be used.
-You can use this as a basis, and build you app on it.
+You can use this as a basis, and build your app on it.

 If you already have an existing project, or want to create a new one, first integrate **MoPub** SDK following the instructions at [MoPub website](https://developers.mopub.com/publishers/unity/integrate/).